 WooCommerce enables you to sell both physical and digital files, but it doesn’t provide a lot of advanced options when it comes to configuring what types of digital products you can sell.
 Even by using extensions, it’s still not as powerful in this area as Easy Digital Downloads.
 This plugin was built with digital files in mind and it enables you to sell anything from plugins to e-books.
 It also includes analytics, discounts, refund systems, and more.

-One of our favorite Easy Digital Downloads features is the fact it includes a built-in affiliate system.
+One of our favorite Easy Digital Downloads features is the fact it includes a built-in affiliate system, meaning you don’t need an additional affiliate plugin to create your very own affiliate program.
 This enables you to reward users that bring you more business, and it almost always results in increased sales if you provide decent incentives.

 Easy Digital Downloads also offers an extension system.
 Those extensions tend to be quite expensive, so they’re not viable for most small websites.
 This is a problem it shares with WooCommerce, and it’s no deal-breaker as there are several high-quality free extensions you can use.